imariamali/assignment-1/wp-content/plugins/quiz-maker/README.txt

 If you're wondering how to make a quiz, it's easy, just check "Is it easy to create a quiz with Quiz Maker?" above and check the instructions.

+= 4.
+Is it easy to create a quiz with Quiz Maker? =

+Creating a quiz with Quiz Maker is so easy that, you can have a full quiz or an exam test in just a minute or so:
+   - First, create a Question Category to specify the type of questions that you'll make.
+(Instructions above)
+   - Then, create as many questions as you want for the quiz or exam test from the Questions section, choose that newly made category, add an image (optional) and save your questions.
+(For more info, check instructions above)
+   - Now, create a Quiz Category to specify the type of the quiz that you'll make.
+(Instructions above)
+   - Then, create a quiz from the Quizzes section, add the needed details, choose the questions that you previously made for this quiz from the Questions chooser and save the quiz.
+(For more info, check instructions above)
+   - Finally, the last step is to copy the shortcode which is shown after you make a quiz and insert it into one or many of your posts or pages.
+   - Voila, you now have a beautiful working quiz on your website.
+Enjoy!

 == Changelog ==

+= 6.0.3 =
+* Added: Community section on the "How to use" page
+* Fixed: Correct answer option conflict with the previous button

+= 6.0.2 =
+* Added: Ask a question icon
+* Added: Status by pass score column for the Results list table
+* Added: Button width option functionality for live preview

+= 6.0.1 =
+* Added: Button width option
+* Fixed: Division by zero PHP error in front-end

+= 6.0.0 =
+* Added: Orderby filter to quiz bank(questions) shortcode
+* Added: Temporary deactivation button within the deactivation popup
+* Fixed: Charset UTF-8 text printing problem on the admin dashboard
+* Fixed: Score by answered questions message variable problem

+= 5.9.9 =
+* Added: Category filter for quiz bank(questions) shortcode
+* Updated: PRO features

+= 5.9.8 =
+* Added: Display quiz bank(questions) shortcode

+= 5.9.7 =
+* Added: Score by answered questions message variable
+* Fixed: Check button font size problem on the front-end
+* Fixed: Checkbox question type and Twenty Twenty theme style conflict
+* Fixed: Dropdown question container position problem

+= 5.9.6 =
+* Added: Question text alignment option
+* Fixed: Dropdown question type and answer font-size conflict

+= 5.9.5 =
+* Fixed: Message before starting the quiz text font-size problem
+* Fixed: Elegant themes and timer box background issue
+* Fixed: All results and single quiz results shortcodes responsive issue

+= 5.9.4 =
+* Added: Quiz box shadow parameters
+* Fixed: JS conflict with Elementor plugin

 = 5.9.3 =
 * Changed: Example export files on the questions list table